 Regulated are commercial aircraft operators performing scheduled or unscheduled flights.
 With regard to exemptions, Solidarity Tax follows the same rules as TAC.
 It does not apply to non-commercial operators as these are exempt.
 Several other flight and passenger exemptions apply, most notably, the exemption of flights following a tech stop or a forced landing due to bad weather or mechanical failure.
 Flight crew and children below the age of two are also exempt.
 It must be noted, there exists no de-minimis threshold for aircraft below a certain weight.

 Obligations under the Solidarity Tax?

 Tax liability arises with the operation of a qualifying flight.
 Regulated aircraft operators must:

-- declare Solidarity Tax together with TAC on the same form by the last day of the month following the end of the accounting period.
+- declare and pay Solidarity Tax by the last day of the month following the end of the accounting period.
 The default return cycle is monthly but can be quarterly if the annual TAC liability is below € 12,000.00.
 Otherwise, you have to declare and pay Solidarity Tax on a monthly basis.